lush9516/Analytic_Projects/README.md

 # Analytic_Projects
-This is a record of my analytical projects including Experiments design(A/B testing), data analysis, etc.
+This is a record of my analytical projects including user funnel analysis, COVID-19 trends analysis and analysis on the A/B testing results,etc.

 ## Getting Started